 NordVPN speed tests

 While NordVPN has improved performance recently by adding more servers, some servers are still a bit slow.
-For some people, this may require hopping around to different servers until you find one that gives you the speeds you need.
+For NordVPN users, this may require hopping around to different servers until you find one that gives you the speeds you need.

-Here is one of the better speed tests I had with NordVPN using a nearby server in Denmark at 94 Mbps:
+Nonetheless, NordVPN can offer excellent speeds with nearby servers.
+Here is one of the better speed tests I had with NordVPN using a server in Denmark at 94 Mbps:

 Servers in North America were rather slow with my testing.

 Running a few tests in the United States and Canada found speeds to be quite variable.